Hardshell Labs Inc.

 Tim co-founded and for seven years was executive director of Takshanuk Watershed Council, a very successful watershed conservation and public education non-profit.
 He is also an accomplished wildlife artist, drama coach and morning host of a public radio show in his home town, Haines, Alaska.
 His artwork has appeared in numerous publications and prestigious traveling exhibitions.
 His perspectives on conservation biology have been quoted by BBC World News Update, Audubon magazine’s on-line article, “Meet the Bird Brainiacs: Common Raven” as well as its print editions, CNN, the Los Angeles Times Magazine and the Sierra Club.
 A chapter in a forthcoming book on desert conservation to be published by Death Valley National Park will present his prescriptions for ensuring the survival of the desert tortoise.
 He has also authored, co-authored and illustrated numerous scientific papers.

 Michael Austin is a tech marketing executive with long experience in start-ups and leading-edge projects of many firsts.
-Mike co-developed Hardshell’s plans about how to convert and scale its conservation strategies into sustainable market growth, and has also fielded and been co-developer of Hardshell’s media and social media strategies.
-He is currently in pre-production for his new talk magazine broadcasts about how humans can gleefully and efficaciously save themselves from their global existential crises.
+Michael co-developed Hardshell’s plans about how to convert and scale its conservation strategies into sustainable market growth, and has also fielded and been co-developer of Hardshell’s media and social media strategies.

-His projects and consultancies include: digitization of San Francisco State University’s mummy sarcophagi for its Global Museum and Museum Studies programs, which will be used for scale-model 3D prints, new museum exhibits, instructional programs in museum studies, and new smart device apps; development of a new financial markets forecasting firm; an archaeological project spanning many nations and 35 years; a private collection of 18th Egyptian Dynasty Amarna period antiquities; and the seminar, sports and franchise coaching businesses of Super Bowl champ NFL Roland Williams.
+He is founder of a new financial markets forecasting company which uses remote viewing, The Soul Rider Fund™.
+His other recent projects and consultancies include: digitization of San Francisco State University’s mummy sarcophagi for its Global Museum and Museum Studies programs, to be used for scale-model 3D prints, new museum exhibits, instructional programs in museum studies, and new smart device apps; an archaeological project spanning many nations and 35 years; a private collection of 18th Egyptian Dynasty Amarna period antiquities; and the seminar, sports and franchise coaching businesses of Super Bowl champ NFL Roland Williams.
 He managed product sales for one of the only two Warner Bros.® animation art licensees, with the first celebrity athletes featured in Warner Bros.® animation art since Michael Jordan, Super Bowl Champion New Orleans Saints’ quarterback Drew Brees; and Boston Red Sox’ pitching legend Tim Wakefield.
 Mike was a fund raising executive and manager with Los Angeles United Way, American Cancer Society, Mono Lake Committee and City of Hope.
 He secured Sierra Club’s first-ever corporate sponsorship, and has worn hats as a marketing executive, computer network architect, communications director and investor for a premiere gallery of vintage animation fine art.

-Mike was the first-ever radio producer about comprehensive sustainability on the first ever all-positive talk radio network on the planet, HealthyLife.net.
-HealthyLife.net has 100K+ daily listeners, is a Member station of the National Association of Broadcasters, and was one of only 64 talk stations in the seminal Microsoft® Windows Media® News + Talk category, and Windows Media Player®Radio Tuner.
-In the company of industry Goliaths such as BBC, KCBS and Public Radio International Mike covered breaking news, but also interviewed celebrities in many fields including the environment, film, science, TV, and even automobile racers from NASCAR and Formula 1.
+Michael was the first radio producer espousing comprehensive sustainability on the first ever all-positive talk radio network on the planet, HealthyLife.net.
+The station has 100K+ daily listeners, is a Member station of the National Association of Broadcasters, and was one of only 64 talk stations in the seminal Microsoft® Windows Media® News + Talk category, and Windows Media Player®Radio Tuner.
+In the company of industry Goliaths such as BBC, KCBS and Public Radio International Michael covered breaking news on his weekly Environmental Super Segments, but also interviewed celebrities in many fields on his environmentally-focused talk magazine, Blue Planet Almanac™.

 Roy Haggard is a senior executive and technology company founder with extensive experience in aircraft, parachute and inflatable structure design and production.
 Roy was part of the two-man team who designed and built Hardshell’s Guardian Angel Rover via Kickstarter, as well as the Hardshell Labs version ground rover which was demonstrated to the public, live at TEDxBerkeley in 2014.